 Her artwork has been exhibited internationally, regionally in the Caribbean, and locally in The Bahamas, including at the National Art Gallery of The Bahamas, The Current, Hillside House, Doongalik Studios, and the Central Bank of The Bahamas Art Gallery, where her piece Elect Ya Tings received an Honorable Mention in their 32nd Annual Art Competition and Exhibition.
 She has embarked on several residencies, including at the Fresh Milk art platform in Barbados, and at The Current: Baha Mar Gallery & Art Center.

-Her artwork has been exhibited throughout Nassau including at the National Art Gallery of The Bahamas, Hillside House, Doongalik Studios, and the Central Bank of The Bahamas Art Gallery.
-Her books can be found in various public and private collections and libraries, including the Dawn Davies Collection, The Baha Mar Art Collection, and in the Rare Book School at the University of Virginia.
+Her artist books have received accolades, including the Holle Award for Excellence in Book Arts for A True & Exact History.
+These artist books and chapbooks can be found in various public and private collections and libraries, including the Dawn Davies Collection, The Baha Mar Art Collection, The Colleen Lewis Reading Room at Fresh Milk in Barbados, the University of Missouri Libraries, and in the Rare Book School at the University of Virginia.

 She holds a BFA in Writing from Pratt Institute where she won the thesis award for an outstanding collection of poetry.
-She is currently pursuing her MFA in Book Arts at the University of Iowa.
+She is currently completing her MFA in Book Arts at the University of Iowa.

-Artist statement and CV available upon request.
+CV available upon request.

-Contact Sonia at email@example.com.
+Contact Sonia at sonia [at] poincianapaperpress.com.